TRANSLATING

 Professor Sarah Blagden

-Sarah Blagden is Professor of Experimental Oncology at the University of Oxford and Director for the Oxford Clinical Trials Office (OCTO), where she leads a national portfolio of early-phase, precision prevention, and early detection cancer studies.
+Sarah Blagden is Professor of Experimental Oncology at the University of Oxford and Director for the Oxford Cancer Trials Office (OCTO), where she leads a national portfolio of early-phase, precision prevention, and early detection cancer studies.
 Sarah is also Co-founder and Chief Scientific Officer of Prenostics Ltd, developing frontier biomarkers for pre-cancer detection, and leads Oxford’s Go-Precise initiative focused on cancer prevention vaccines.
 She was previously a Senior Lecturer and Honorary Consultant at Imperial College where she specialised in treating gynaecological cancers, launched Imperial's Early Phase Trial portfolio and established her laboratory studying the dysregulation of mRNA translation in cancer.

 Following medical training, Sarah undertook subsequent specialist training in Medical Oncology at Addenbrooke’s Hospital in Cambridge and the Royal Marsden Hospital, London.
 She earned her PhD in Cell Biology & Genetics from the University of Cambridge.